davidfstr/dafoster.net/_posts/2013-02-02-learnings-from-sicp.md

 <a id="declarative-languages"></a>
 ## Declarative Languages

-Logic programming languages are the far declarative end of the imperative-declarative spectrum.
+Logic programming languages are at the far declarative end of the imperative-declarative spectrum.
 They can be used to deduce answers from a set of initial set of declarative statements.